 The second source of bias is systemic bias, those organizational policies and practices that reinforce treating different groups of people differently.
 Many individuals work in organizations that support their personal individual biases.
 Thus, many organizations and communities reinforce personal and cultural biases and no one feels compelled to change anything.

-The biases can also show up as expectations for people in identified groups behaving in a way that will then justify different treatment.
+Biases can also show up as expectations for people in identified groups behaving in a way that will then justify different treatment.
 A classic conundrum for women is that if they speak with the voice of authority accepted for men, their colleagues ignore or vilify them.
 Interestingly, current research shows men are not penalized for speaking more inclusively and gently.
 If men could be taught to abandon their authoritative voice, the expectation for both men and women would be calm and inclusive conversations—not anger and righteous proclamations.

 Antidote